Voxel9/xbox-xgu-examples/README.md

 # xbox-xgu-examples
 Examples for original Xbox using nxdk and xgu (name pending).

+---

+## Quick Guide
+This quick guide assumes you've already installed the dependencies for mainline nxdk, covered [here](https://github.com/XboxDev/nxdk/wiki/Install-the-Prerequisites).

+These examples are based on [an in-development branch of nxdk](https://github.com/dracc/nxdk/tree/xgu) containing the upcoming GPU middleware library, xgu.
+Clone both this repository and said branch to the same directory.
+There should be 2 folders exactly next to eachother: `nxdk` and `xbox-xgu-examples`.

+You can clone the in-dev branch like so: `git clone --recurse-submodules -b xgu https://github.com/dracc/nxdk`

-**Important:** As of latest xgu changes, a small workaround needs to be added to `xgu.h` and `xgux.h` in order to compile.
+**IMPORTANT:** Before compiling any examples, a tiny adjustment currently needs to be made to `xgu.h` and `xgux.h` (in `nxdk/lib/xgu`) to prevent linker errors.
-At the top of both header files is the line `#define XGU_API`.
-Replace with `#define XGU_API inline`.
-Also, manually add the inline keyword to the `nv10_get_spot_coeff` function in `xgux.h`.
-_Hopefully_, this is only a temporary workaround and xgu functions get moved to proper .c source files instead.
+- In `xgu.h`, append `#define XGU_API` to `#define XGU_API inline` near the top of the file.
+- In `xgux.h`, append `#define XGUX_API` to `#define XGUX_API inline` also near the top of the file.

+<sup>This isn't a very desirable fix for the hardcore developer as it still produces a few warnings in files that use these headers, but it at least prevents the duplicate symbol errors that occur if not added.
+There may be plans to migrate xgu functions from header files to source files in the future, which will remove the need for this workaround.</sup>

+Now `cd` to any example directory and run `make`.

-Press the start button in any sample to return to the dashboard.
+Press the start button in any example to return to the dashboard.

+---

 ## License
 CC0 1.0 Universal.